For as tiny as it is, Viñales, Cuba has a lot to offer to visitors.

 Enjoy a night out

-Viñales certainly is Havana, Santiago or Trinidad, but who says that you need a big city for a fun night out?
+Viñales certainly isn’t Havana, Santiago or Trinidad, but who says that you need a big city for a fun night out?
 Viñales counts with a couple of bars located on the main square and along the main street.
 There you can have a drink and enjoy some salsa dancing.
 If you are lucky, you may also enjoy the festa del campesino (peasant’s party) in the Centro Cultural Polo Montañez, right by the church.
-It usually involves singing and improvisation shows – I promise you it can be a lot of fun.
+It usually involves singing and improvisation shows – it can be a lot of fun.